Dr Suzannah Lipscomb MA, M.St., D.Phil. (Oxon), FRHistS is a historian, author, broadcaster and award-winning academic.

 Her articles have appeared in The Daily Telegraph, The Sunday Telegraph, BBC History Magazine and History Today.
 A full list of her publications can be found in her CV, below.

-Suzannah’s CV, including a list of publications, can be accessed via the link below.
+Suzannah’s CV, including a list of publications, is available upon request.

 Besides history, Suzannah’s other great love is India, a country she visits as frequently as possible to practice her (increasingly rusty) Hindi.
 She lives in London.